qijinshe/IBS-Grasping/README.md

 ## Data Preparation
-The objects used in this work are mainly from [this](https://drive.google.com/file/d/1LD12JHqKKb4TjTy4vGZLrJoXsQZLOBPv/view), Which includes 500 watertight objects collected from four datasets (KIT, GD, YCB, BIGBIRD) as well as their feasible grasps
+The objects used in this work can be download [here](https://drive.google.com/file/d/1LD12JHqKKb4TjTy4vGZLrJoXsQZLOBPv/view), which includes 500 watertight objects collected from four datasets (KIT, GD, YCB, BIGBIRD) as well as their feasible grasps

 The data processing script is provided in the root directory.